WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 The smaller number of the two screen size dimensions will give you the largest clock you can display on your screen.
 You probably need to limit the size to a bit less than this to leave room for the border and the Windows taskbar.
 On my screen the size is 1920 x 1080, so I would make my biggest clocksize 900.

 To set the clock size we will make a variable called ```clock_radius``` and this should go at the top of the code, just underneath all the ```import``` instructions.
 Be careful here - if my clock is going to be 900 pixels across, then this is the clock's *diameter*.
 The radius is half that.
-For this example we'll make a clock 800 pixels across, so add this line just under the ```import``` lines:
+For this example to make a clock 800 pixels across, we add this line just under the ```import``` lines:
 ```
 clock_radius = 400
 ```